 Amanda Madsen (00:54:27): I mentioned my Go Time event, which is coming up on the 21st.
 So I hope you guys all come and join and get your goody bag with your free Black Friday graphics.
 And then if you have any questions or stuck or need any help, I love to chat.
 You can chat by clicking that little magnifying glass in the bottom right side.
 And that's the same place you go for your step-by-step instructions.
 Because we have a lot of tutorials and videos to help you, but we also have that live support when needed.

 Amanda Madsen (00:54:59): So that's pretty much what the free trial is in a bang.
 I'd be happy to answer any questions if anybody has anything to ask.

-Amanda Madsen (00:55:15): When we come to the Keap free trial, you'll get the Pro Edition, but it will show you the features that you can get if you get the Max and Max Classic.
+Amanda Madsen (00:55:15): When we come to the Keap free trial, you'll get the Pro Edition, but it will show you the features that you can get if you get the Max and Ultimate.
 We can help you through a sandbox account.